-Case study: carbon markets & offsets integrity – myths vs. realities
+Case study: Carbon markets & offsets integrity – myths vs. realities

 Carbon offsets can play a role in procurement strategies, but myths about their efficacy abound.
 This case study separates fact from fiction.
 It explores evidence from the world’s largest offset projects, recent U.S. policy guidance and emerging digital tools.
 Procurement teams in the United States will learn how to spot high‑integrity credits, avoid pitfalls and build a portfolio that complements real decarbonisation.